lemux-one/dronery/README.md

 # Dronery
 Python based REST API to handle a drones delivery service using the micro framework Bottle.
 The principal cargo for the drones to carry on are medications.
-The comunication interface from/to the drones is not provided and outside of the scope of this project.
+The comunication interface from/to the drones is not provided and it's outside of the scope for this project.
 This is just a demo to test the features (and lack of) of the selected framework for RESTful API development.
 It is a prototype not intended for production at the moment.

 ## General goals
 - JSON based input/output